mathworks/FPGA-Adaptive-Beamforming-and-Radar-Examples/mvdr_demo/README.md

 - RFMC_ADC_07 connects to RFMC_DAC_03

 The above names refer to labels on the XM500.
 Match the SMA connectors to the above physical labels of the XM500.
-Each lable represents a specific tile/channel:
+Each label represents a specific tile/channel:
 - ADC Tile 2 Ch0 maps to RFMC_ADC_04
 - ADC Tile 2 Ch1 maps to RFMC_ADC_05
 - ADC Tile 3 Ch0 maps to RFMC_ADC_06